Thumb tip

-A thumb tip is a magician's prop designed to fit over and appear to be the magician's thumb used for vanishing, producing, or switching small objects.
+A thumb tip is a magician's prop that is designed to fit over and appear to be the magician's thumb used for vanishing, producing, or switching small objects.
 A classic effect is to have a silk handkerchief or other small object pressed into the top of the left fist.
-After pushing it well in with the right thumb, the left fist is opened to show the silk has disappeared.
-Alternatively, a lit cigarette, liquid, salt or other small objects can be made to disappear in a similar manner.
+After pushing it well in with the right thumb, the left fist is opened to show that the silk has disappeared from view.
+Alternatively, a lit cigarette, liquid, salt, or other small objects can be made to disappear in a similar manner.

 A similar effect is to cause a handkerchief or other small object to appear in the left fist after previously showing it empty.
-The right hand approaches the left and after a brief pause pulls out the silk handkerchief bit by bit from the fist.
+The right hand approaches the left, and after a brief pause, it pulls out the silk handkerchief bit by bit from the fist.